Annual Filing Requirements for Singapore Companies

 - If the financial statements presented at the AGM are not up-to-date.

-Companies face a fine of $300 for each non-compliance.
 Companies face a fine of S$300 for each non-compliance.
 Recently, ACRA has stepped up its enforcement action for non-compliant companies.

 Non-Compliance of Filing Tax Returns with IRAS